cachs1/blueOptima/README.md

   `cd ansible_templates`

-2. Edit variables file named "keys.yml" with your use case scenario corresponding the values
+2. Edit variables file named "keys.yml" and "windows_keys.yml" with your use case scenario corresponding the values
 ```
 #AWS CONF
 access_key: <ADD_HERE_YOUR_ACCESS_KEY>